pterameta/Overview/README.md

 ## Lectures

 Slides and materials will be organized by week.
-All links to class videos, slides, and notebooks will be included here.
+Links to lecture slides and notebooks will be included here.

-## Discussion Section
+## Tutorials

-Materials forthcoming

-* Section Materials
-* Tutorial Notebooks
-* Practice Notebooks
-* Workbooks
+We've begun to put together basic tutorials for core concepts [here](https://github.com/NeuralDataScience/Tutorials)

 ## Assignments